Skirlez/fabricated-exchange/README.md

 If the author(s) of the assets do not want this project using them, I will take the project down until I can replace the assets myself.

-According to the Project E description, the following people deserve credit for the assets:
+According to the ProjectE description, the following people deserve credit for the assets:

 Magic Banana: https://twitter.com/Magic_Banana